 These provisions apply to the right of entry for foreign nationals with romantic partners in Norway.
 Section 3, first paragraph s and t, of the Regulations apply regardless of the foreign national's nationality and location of residency.
-Separate rules no longer apply to foreign nationals who reside in the EEA/Schengen area or so-called "purple" third countries.

 An 'established romantic relationship' refers to a romantic relationship that has had a duration of at least nine months.
 The parties must have met each other physically, and both must be more than 18 years of age.